googlefonts/googlefonts.github.io/gf-guide/qa.md

 Add note that images are only available to team members. -->

-## Outlines & type design
+## Outlines and type design

 There are many standards and conventions established over centuries around the design and drawing of fonts.
 Providing a comprehensive list of them goes out of the scope of the current Guide.

+However, you could:

-However, you could start by giving the [How typefaces are designed & fonts are made](https://fonts.google.com/knowledge/introducing_type/how_typefaces_are_designed_and_fonts_are_made) section on the Font Knowledge page which includes some bibliography is listed.
-Also find some helpful links to many resources at the bottom of this page.
+- Start by reading the [How typefaces are designed & fonts are made](https://fonts.google.com/knowledge/introducing_type/how_typefaces_are_designed_and_fonts_are_made) section on the Font Knowledge page which includes some bibliography listed.

+- Read the <a href="./outlines">Outline Quality Checklist</a> and the <a href="./diacritics">Diacritic Marks</a> sections of this Guide.

+- And check some helpful links to many resources at the bottom of this page.

 ------------------------------------------------------------------------